We reverse engineer geek leadership

 My name is Adelina Chalmers and I am known as The Geek Whisperer.

-The name "Geek Whisperer" came from someone who observed me working with engineers and said: "I have never seen anyone connect with engineers like this.
+The name "Geek Whisperer" came from someone who observed me in 2012 working with engineers and said: "I have never seen anyone connect with engineers like this.
 It's like you are a geek whisperer."
-I loved the name, but did not take it on until 5 years later because I worried it might sound patronising.
-After I spoke to countless engineers and scientists and asked their opinion, the vast majority (93%) said they loved the name and found it quirky, so she decided to take it on.
+I loved the name, but I did not take it on until years later because I worried it might sound patronising.
+After I spoke to countless engineers and scientists with whom I worked and asked their opinion over several years, the vast majority (93%) said they loved the name and found it quirky, so I decided to take it on.

-Geeks and non-geeks often clash not because they disagree, but because they speak very different languages.
+Unfortunately, geeks and non-geeks often clash not because they disagree, but because they speak very different languages.
 If they don’t figure each other out, they end up at cross-purposes.
-This is a disaster, not just for them, but for all the rest of us.
+This is a disaster, not just for them, but for all of us.

-I believe the only people who can save the world from climate catastrophe and improve our lives are engineers and scientists.
+I believe the only people who can improve people's lives and save the world from climate catastrophe are engineers and scientists.
 I want to change the world one engineer or scientist at a time.
 Their inventions and technology impact our lives every day.
 I want to do everything I can to help awesome, brilliant people with awesome brilliant solutions succeed!
 In order to succeed, they need to be able to collaborate with others.
 There's no question about that.